Bolligen: Geography

 Of the built up area, housing and buildings made up 7.2% and transportation infrastructure made up 3.3%.
 Out of the forested land, all of the forested land area is covered with heavy forests.
 Of the agricultural land, 26.1% is used for growing crops and 14.8% is pastures, while 2.4% is used for orchards or vine crops.
 All the water in the municipality is flowing water.

 The municipality is located in the agglomeration of Bern.
 Bolligen lies northeast of Bern, its area connects the Worblental to the Emmental.
-The "Lutzere" mountains form the watershed boundary between the Emme River and the Aare River.
+The "Lutzere" mountains form the watershed boundary between the Emme and the Aare rivers.

 In 1980 and 1983, the small but heavily populated towns of Ittigen and Ostermundigen divided from Bolligen to form independent municipalities.
 It consists of the village of Bolligen and the hamlets of Bantigen, Ferenberg, Flugbrunnen, Geristein and Habstetten.

 In the municipality is the Bantiger mountain (947 m).
 The transmission tower of Swisscom located there supplies the surrounding region with radio and television programs.
 The mountain also provides a panorama of the Jura mountains, the Swiss plateau, and the Alps.

 On 31 December 2009 Amtsbezirk Bern, the municipality's former district, was dissolved.
 On the following day, 1 January 2010, it joined the newly created Verwaltungskreis Bern-Mittelland.